mojtabasji/HistoryBox/VERCEL_DEPLOYMENT_FIX.md

 ## 📊 Expected Results

 After successful deployment:
-- ✅ Authentication will work (Firebase)
+- ✅ Authentication will work (SuperTokens Passwordless SMS)
-- ✅ Maps will display (Google Maps)
+- ✅ Maps will display (Leaflet + OpenStreetMap)
 - ✅ Image uploads will work (Cloudinary)
 - ✅ All pages will be accessible
 - ✅ No ESLint errors from generated files